In Harihar Nagar: Plot

-Hearing that the four men are friends of Sethu, John Honai kidnaps them to retrieve the briefcase on the pretext that he would let them leave in ten minutes.
+Hearing that the four men are friends of Sethu, Honai kidnaps them to retrieve the briefcase on the pretext that he would let them leave in ten minutes.
 Maya, in search of her brother's former lover, learns of Annie Philip, a friend of her brother's whom he knew from the library.
 Annie is now a nun in a convent, and has adopted the name Sister Josephine.
 Annie reveals her history with Sethu.
-She tells her that Andrew's father was a businessman who was murdered by John Honai's father, and had built a business empire with the money stolen from Andrew's father.
-Andrew sought to cause trouble in the business to take revenge.
-Honai's father sold all of his assets and tried to run away with the money in the briefcase, but was murdered by Andrew on the way.
-Later, Andrew is seen dead on a beach, and Sethu leaves to Andrew's house, keeping Ammachi ignorant of his death.
+She tells her that Andrews' father was a businessman who was murdered by Honai's father and had built a business empire with the money stolen from Andrews' father.
+Andrews sought to cause trouble in the business to take revenge.
+Honai's father sold all of his assets and tried to run away with the money in the briefcase, but was murdered by Andrews on the way.
+Later, Andrews is found dead on a beach and Sethu leaves to Andrews' house, keeping Andrews' mother ignorant of his death.
 He gives Annie the briefcase.
 After returning to Bombay, Sethu gives Honai a briefcase similar to the one given to Annie; when Honai opens it, he finds it is full of bricks.
-Furious, he murdered Sethu.
-However, Annie is ignorant of the innocence of the four men, and tells Maya that they are Honai's gangsters.
+Furious, Honai kills Sethu.
+However, Annie is ignorant of the innocence of the four men and tells Maya that they are Honai's gangsters.

-The four young men who were kidnapped by Honai manage to escape, but are chased by him and his associates.
+The four friends manage to escape, but are chased by him and his associates.
 Maya and her grandparents call the police because of the false information given by Annie about them.
-Maya and her grandparents are also kidnapped by Honai but the four young men rescue them.
-Ammachi finds out about Andrew's death from Annie, who gives her the briefcase.
-While Ammachi is cooking dinner, Honai comes to her house to get the briefcase.
-Ammachi removes a fuse and the lights go out.
-After trying to find Ammachi, Honai unknowingly lights a lighter near the lit gas stove and he quickly burns to death.
+Maya and her grandparents are also kidnapped by Honai but the four friends rescue them.
+Andrews' mother finds out about Andrews' death from Annie, who gives her the briefcase.
+While Andrews' mother is cooking dinner, Honai comes to get the briefcase.
+Andrews' mother removes a fuse and the lights go out.
+After trying to find Andrews' mother, Honai unknowingly lights a lighter near the lit gas stove and burns to death.

-In the end, Maya and her grandparents are returning to Kannur.
-Maya gives the four young men the briefcase, which they open, finding it full of riches.
+In the end, Maya and her grandparents returns to Kannur.
+Maya gives the four friends the briefcase, which they open, finding it full of riches.